 Within ninety (90) calendar days of the initial Tribal Plan submission, HCA will respond with either communication confirming HCA’s acceptance of the Tribal Plan and documents to effectuate the agreed upon Tribal Plan, or a letter outlining the reasons HCA was unable to agree to the Tribal Plan and how the Sovereign Nation may petition for reconsideration.
 HCA’s response may be sent via email or U.S. Postal Service.

-If the parties cannot establish an agreed upon Tribal Plan by September 30 of each year, HCA shall not release the funding for the SLA for the concurrent fiscal year.
+If the parties cannot establish an agreed upon Tribal Plan before the end of the current Federal Fiscal Year (FFY) (September 30), HCA shall not release the funding for the SLA for the concurrent fiscal year, as outlined in the SLA.

 HCA and the Sovereign Nation shall maintain and update the Tribal Plan as needed and in good faith, in order to reflect the changing needs of the Sovereign Nation over the course of the federal fiscal year.
-The parties agree that no written amendment to the effected SLA(s) will be required to address these changes unless an increase or decrease in the established Budget amounts is needed.
+The parties agree that no written amendment to the effected SLA(s) will be required to address these changes unless an increase or decrease in the established budget amounts is needed.

 AMENDMENT

 This Agreement, including any SLA, may be amended, or renegotiated by mutual and written agreement of the Parties.
-The Parties agree to follow the amendment process established in this Agreement.
 Such amendments will not be binding unless they are in writing and signed by personnel authorized to bind each of the Parties.

-Sovereign NationSovereign Nation

-Sovereign

-Sovereign

-nnual ASovereignSovereignSovereignSovereign
+ASSIGNMENT

+Sovereign Nation will not assign or transfer all or any portion of the Agreement or any of its rights or obligations, without prior written agreement from both parties.
+HCA will not recognize any assignment without such prior written agreement from both parties.
+If consent is given and the Agreement or any portion thereof is assigned, all terms and conditions of the Agreement are binding upon Sovereign Nation’s assignees.

+PAYMENT OPTIONS

+HCA will provide funding for the SLAs under this Agreement based on the Sovereign Nation’s selection from the payment options listed below.
+The selected payment option and all related reporting requirement shall be identified within each SLA.

+Cost Reimbursement

+HCA will reimburse Sovereign Nation for the actual, allowable costs of services provided under the applicable SLAs.
+Payment will be provided through the submission of accurate, itemized invoices as outlined in Section 2.10, Invoice and Payment, below.

+Lump Sum Payment

+Lump Sum payments may be provided as compensation for satisfactory performance of work.
+Work, deliverables, and payment amounts must be specified in the applicable SLA.
+Payment will be provided through the submission of accurate, itemized invoices as outlined in Section 2.10, Invoice and Payment, below.

+Annual Advance Payments

+On a case-by-case basis, and if requested by Sovereign Nation, HCA will provide annual advance payment of the SLA’s, or subsequent amendment’s, total amount to the Sovereign Nation if (1) selected by the Sovereign Nation and communicated in writing to HCA; (2) HCA determines in its sole discretion that a fundamental government purpose would be served; and (3) the Sovereign Nation completes all reconciliation requirements, including, as applicable, repayment, data reporting, expenditure reporting, and any other requirements as outlined in the individual SLAs.
+HCA may also require additional invoicing documentation before approving an advance payment.